tradecloud/tradecloud-docs-api-v2/order/buyer/issue/delivery-schedule.md

 # Send a delivery schedule

-## Ddelivery schedule versus single delivery
+## Delivery schedule versus single delivery

 Tradecloud works with a delivery schedule per order line.
 Each delivery line in a schedule consists of a position, delivery date and a quantity.